Thirty-three gods

-Part of the Vyomamandala showing the rudras - circa 5th century CE, Katra Keshav Dev; currently at Mathura Museum.
+Part of the Vyomamandala showing the Rudras - circa 5th century CE, Katra Keshav Dev; currently at Mathura Museum.

-The Thirty-three gods, or Tridasha (त्रिदश), is a pantheon of Hindu deities of the current manvantara.
-The Samhitas, which are the oldest layer of text in the Vedas, enumerate 33 deities classified as Devas, either 11 each for the three worlds, or as 12 Adityas, 11 Rudras, eight Vasus and two Ashvins in the Brahmanas.
+The Thirty-three gods, or Trayastrimshaddevas (त्रयस्त्रिंशद्देवाः), is a pantheon of Rigvedic deities of the current manvantara.
+The Samhitas, which are the oldest layer of text in the Vedas, enumerate 33 deities classified as Devas, 11 each for the three worlds.
+They are grouped as 12 Adityas, 11 Rudras, eight Vasus and two Ashvins in the Brahmanas.